Slow Scan TV (SSTV) – Analog and Digital

 The list of some of the most commonly used SSTV protocol standards along with important parameters is listed in the table below for reference.

 Several Martin, Scottie, and Robot modes are very popular among radio amateurs for use over the HF radio bands.
 Martin HQ1 & HQ2 modes have also gained popularity over the years.
-These modes use the composite Color method as against the RGB method used by all other Martin protocols.
+These modes use the composite Color method against the RGB method used by all other Martin protocols.
 Quite often the transmission time and resolution offered by a specific mode determine the choice during various band conditions.
 Scottie DX mode is a rather robust mode for use under relatively noisy and weak-signal HF radio conditions.
 Although out of all the above-listed mode it takes the longest time to transfer a picture frame, it is worth choosing Scottie DX under difficult propagation conditions.

 Other than what we have discussed above, there are several other less widespread SSTV modes including a few experimental modes.